Momentum Squeeze Indicator: How to Spot and Trade Explosive Breakouts

 The Squeeze Component

-The "squeeze" is the main signal you're looking for.
-It happens when Bollinger Bands (BB) move inside the Keltner Channels (KC).
-That means price volatility has compressed to a very low level.
-Think of it like a pressure cooker: the tighter it gets, the bigger the eventual pop.
+The "squeeze" is the signal you wait for.
+It happens when Bollinger Bands (BB) contract inside the Keltner Channels (KC) — price volatility has compressed to a low level.
+The tighter it gets, the bigger the eventual move.

 - Default Bollinger Bands settings: 20-period SMA, 2 standard deviations